 Payday loans, also known as cash advances, are short-term, low-balance, high-interest loans intended to hold you over until your next payday – this is where the name comes from.
 It’s meant to be a form of easy cash, albeit having a higher APR (annual percentage rate) than personal loans, credit cards, and other high credit score products.
-Usually, payday loans and short term loans have a loan term of less than 3 months because these unsecured loans are meant to be paid back in a very short period of time.
+Usually, payday loans and short term loans have a loan term of less than 3 months because these unsecured loans have shorter repayment terms, meaning they are meant to be paid back quickly.
 There are many loan options to choose from and receive fast cash.
 You may not even need to leave your living room to apply for a loan – there are in-store and online payday loan applications available.
 Take some time to research what’s available in your state.
 Ideally, it’d be great if you had a friend or family member that could help lend you money to cover your emergency expenses, but this is not possible for everyone.
 Fortunately, you’re not alone because many households have taken out a payday loan.

 The Pew Charitable Trust estimates that 12 million Americans take out a payday loan each year.
 Payday loans are advertised to help with unexpected, emergency expenses by the borrower but the study found 7 out of 10 borrowers use the money for regular, recurring expenses such as rent or utilities.
 The Consumer Financial Protection Bureau (CFPB) became concerned about people getting trapped in a cycle of debt so they’ve issued regulations on payday loans such as the number of loans a borrower can receive.
 “For millions of Americans living paycheck to paycheck, seeking out a loan in a time of need shouldn’t end in financial disaster.
 The rule is an important step that starts the process of ending the nightmare of spiraling debt for so many consumers,” says Michael Best, director of advocacy outreach at Consumer Federation of America.